bunsenstraat/remix-workshops-cleanup/TokenCourse/erc20-interface/erc20interface.md

 Contracts compliant with the ERC20 standard have to implement the following six functions:

 ### totalSupply
-The function `totalSupply` (line 13) returns the total amount of tokens created by the contract.
+The function `totalSupply` (line 13) returns the total amount of tokens available.

 ### balanceOf
 The function `balanceOf` (line 18) returns the amount of tokens owned by the account with the address `account`.